Absolute frequencies of H13C14N hydrogen cyanide transitions in 1,5 {\mu}m region with saturated spectroscopy and sub-kHz scanning laser: Methods

 \subsection{Saturated spectroscopy setup}

 The investigation of the HCN absorption lines used a saturated spectroscopy optical setup.
 The output beam of the CTL was frequency modulated with an acousto-optical modulator/shifter (AOM) ($5\,$kHz modulation frequency, $3\,$MHz FM deviation) and amplified in Er:doped fibre amplifier (EDFA) with $\approx200\,$mW output power.
 A voltage-controlled optical attenuator (VOA; V1550PA, Thorlabs) suppressed residual amplitude fluctuations.
-The laser light was fed through an optical fibre collimator and Faraday isolator into the free-space part of the optical setup, where it split on polarizing beam splitters into two counter-propagating beams: pump ($\approx 120\,$mW) and probe ($\approx 10\,$mW).

-The third-harmonic detection of spectroscopic probe signal from $40\,$cm long refillable absorption cell was demodulated using a digital lock-in amplifier (SRS 865, Standford Research Systems).
+The laser light was fed through an optical fiber collimator and Faraday isolator into the free-space part of the optical setup, where it split on polarizing beam splitters into two counter-propagating beams: pump ($\approx 120\,$mW) and probe ($\approx 10\,$mW) with diameters of $2,3\,$mm.
+The probe signal from a 40 cm long refillable absorption cell was synchronously demodulated using a digital lock-in amplifier (SRS 865, Standford Research Systems) with third harmonic detection.
+We would like to note that we identified the analog modulation signal as susceptible to residual offsets from zero and zero-drifts, which could cause significant shifts in the observed line centers' frequencies.